Neirda998/dotfiles/README.md

 # Dotfiles
-Personal dotfiles and Linux stuff in general
+Personal dotfiles and Linux stuff in general.

-## i3/config
+## i3wm: i3/config
-Add a workspace bar for git projects
+Add custom config for i3wm.

 ## bashrc
+Add a custom PS prompt.
-Add aliases for rails projects
+Add a buch of aliases such as git aliases and rails aliases.

 ## vimrc
-Add various changes on vim layout
+Add various changes on vim

+### Plugins
+* Pathogen for plugin managment
+* CtrlP for dynamic file search
+* airline for vim status bar
+* airline-themes for airline themes
+* gruvbox for vim them
+* UltiSnips for vim snippets

-### UltiSnips/
+#### UltiSnips/
 Contains all the snippets that I use.
 Directory should be copied in `.vim/`

 ## commands
-Documentation for several commands used
+Documentation for several commands used.

 ## Help
 Some help